Armatoor147/aws-gdpr-guard/README.md

 The GitHub Actions CI/CD pipeline successfully executed all checks:

-The GitHub Actions CI/CD pipeline successfully executed all checks:
    Check      | Result                                                                 |
  |------------|------------------------------------------------------------------------|
  | black      | 4 files would be left unchanged (style enforced)                       |